demelo11/CarPricePredictor/README.md

 # CarPricePredictor

-Our goal is to create models and present the data in a way that allows us to predict the expected value of a given vehicle based on the dataset.
+The goal of this project is to create a model and present the data in a way that allows us to predict the expected value of a given vehicle based on the dataset.

 ## Languages and Libraries:
 Python
 Scikit-Learn
 Tensor Flow
 Keras

-US Cars' data was scraped from AUCTION EXPORT.com.
-This dataset included information about 28 brands of clean and used vehicles for sale in the US.
-Twelve features were assembled for each car in the dataset.

 Attributes
 1. Price - The sale price of the vehicle in the ad